RGLab/CytoML/README.md

-# CytoML: A tool for openCyto to exchange the hierarchical gated cytometry data with third-party platform
+# CytoML: A tool designed to work with openCyto to exchange gated cytometry data with third-party platforms

-This package is designed import/export the hierarchical gated flow data to/from `openCyto` framework using the standard cytometry format: `gatingML2.0` and `FCS3.0`.
+This package is designed to import/export the hierarchical gated flow data to/from the `openCyto` framework using the standard cytometry format: `gatingML2.0` and `FCS3.0`.
+This package makes use of our `GatingSet` R object and data model such that imported data can easily be manipulated and visualized in R using tools like `OpenCyto` and `ggcyto`.

 ### INSTALLATION